w3c/webextensions/proposals/proposal_process.md

 proposal should be viewed as a possible "next step" from a suggested change or developer issue and should imply that one or more browser vendors are actively or imminently going to begin implementation.
-Most feature requests and bug reports should continue to be reported as github issues in the WECG repository (or a browser's individual bug tracker).
+Most feature requests and bug reports should continue to be reported as GitHub issues in the WECG repository (or a browser's individual bug tracker).

 **Address all implementation details.**  Due to the dramatically different